Catherine Medalia Johannet Memorial Prizes in Comparative Literature & Society

 “Not a Genetic Panopticon, but a Genetic Highway: Using a Deleuzian Framework to Illuminate the Paradox of Freedom and Control in the Direct-to-Consumer Genetic Testing Sector”

 “#Criminal: Trump, Macron, and the Discourse of Deportability”

-The Institute for Comparative Literature and Society awards the Catherine Medalia Johannet Summer Fellowship annually to a CPLS or MLS major to support internships or volunteer work relevant to the field of literature and/or medical humanities.
+The Institute for Comparative Literature and Society awards the Catherine Medalia Johannet Summer Fellowship annually to a CLS or MedHum major to support internships or volunteer work relevant to the field of literature and/or medical humanities.